Orchestrate-AI/community-extensions/Extension-Generator/README.md

 - Automatic validation of generated code against community guidelines
 - Library version checking to ensure up-to-date dependencies
 - Automatic creation of a new branch and pull request in the community-extensions repository
+- Generation of a comment summarizing the extension creation and providing a link to the pull request

 ## Requirements